Life of a

 At UT, Desani published a number of papers.
 To augment existing material related to the study of Buddhism, he assembled and had published The Yellow Text of Theravada Buddhism as the textbook for his classes.
 This anthology, with his several added notes, properly positioned the course as an educational/philosophical inquiry.
 Desani also taught courses in mental yoga, the Bhagavad Gita and on the Irish philosopher P.G.
 Bowen's two Theosophy books: The Occult Way and Sayings of the Ancient One.

 Post-65, Desani became an American citizen, qualifying for a driver's license about the same time.
 He loved the independence afforded him by his '58 blue Thunderbird whose upkeep fell to Alan Smith, a talented mechanic and industrial photographer.
-Desani's daily ritual included lengthy phone calls with close associates, a drive to the UT campus to pick up his mail, a courtly bow to the Philosophy Dept. secretaries and home again to work on his writings, as well as to prepare for his full moon prayer day (Pūrṇimā) and less rigorous daily spiritual rituals.
+Desani's daily ritual included lengthy phone calls with close associates, a drive to the UT campus to pick up his mail, a courtly bow to the Philosophy Dept. secretaries and home again to work on his writings, as well as to prepare for his full moon prayer day (Pūrṇimā) and less rigorous daily prayer obligations.

-Through his years in Austin, Desani befriended and was aided by several dozen philosophy students, former students, and several adult women who, as members of the local Theosophy Society, initially met Desani by auditing his classes.
-One of the ladies, Ida Maberry, an elderly rancher, offered Desani a rental house she owned in Austin Lake Estates.
+Through his years in Austin, Desani befriended and was aided by several dozen philosophy students, former students, and several adult women who, as members of the local Theosophy Society, encountered Desani by auditing his classes.
+One of the ladies, Ila Maberry, an elderly rancher, offered Desani a rental house she owned in Austin Lake Estates.
 He paid only nominal rent.
 Over the next several years the home was greatly improved by helpers, including the construction of a sound-proof prayer room.
-When Ms. Maberry died unexpectedly before she could make good on a promise to will the home to Desani, he had to move out on short notice.
+When Ms. Maberry died unexpectedly before she could make good on her promise to will the home to Desani, he had to move out on short notice.
 Another student, G.E., stepped in to provide shelter for a few months.
 Finally Blossom Burns, a highly-regarded Austin artist and a patron of the UT Philosophy Department offered Desaniji, as she called him, the opportunity to live in a small art studio on her property.